zenomt/rtmp-errata-addenda/rtmp-uris.md

 _target resource_ within the origin server’s namespace.
 The meaning of "target resource" is implementation-specific and is reserved for the origin server.

-Interoperability Note: Some legacy client implementations improperly presume the server’s interpretation of the `path-abempty` component of the URI, specifically by presuming the number of path segments that identify the target resource.
-They then improperly interpret the remaining path segments of the original URI as identifying a secondary resource (such the name of a stream to play or publish via the connection to the target resource).
+Interoperability Note: Some legacy client implementations incorrectly presume the server’s interpretation of the `path-abempty` component of the URI, specifically by presuming the number of path segments that identify the target resource.
+They then incorrectly interpret the remaining path segments of the original URI as identifying a secondary resource (such the name of a stream to play or publish via the connection to the target resource).
 This behavior is not in keeping with the spirit of generic URIs (particularly that the